thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 "parent_child_guid_map_file" needs to be a full filename to a .json file that will store the relationships between GUIDs in the various environments.
 This file will be created if it does not already exist.

 The [environment_config_files] section defines additional configuration files for each environment.
 The 'key' allows a short identifier to be passed in the command line arguments using the '-e' argument.
-The scripts assume the naming pattern of '{env_name}_config.toml', so you do not need to list every config file you have here if they follow that pattern - this is useful when you have a number of multi-tenant environments to deploy to.

     [environment_config_files]
     test = "test_config.toml"
     prod = "prod_config.toml"

+When you run a command like:

+    create_release_files.py -o table -e test -r test_release_1

+The '-e' argument will look to the 'environment_config_files' section of 'thoughtspot_release_config.toml' first, then look for any other files with the naming pattern of '{env_name}_config.toml', so you do not need to list every config file you have here if they follow that pattern - this is useful when you have a number of multi-tenant environments to deploy to.

+Within the individual destination environment config files ("test_config.toml", "prod_config.toml" etc.), you can configure the ThoughtSpot instance details (server, username, etc). as well as the following:

 The "[table_properties_map] section allows you to define any number of connection and database properties from the 'dev' environment that will get swapped with the value when creating the release files for Tables for that environment name.